 Resilience: Consider that if the compressor outside broke that al rooms will be without cooling and heating.
 This is a major consideration for rental accommodation.

-Size: The minimum Kw of Multi split is 4kw and that would be sufficient to connect 2 x 2.5kw indoor units to despite the fact 2 x 2.5kw = 5kw.
+Power: The minimum Kw of Multi split is 4kw and that would be sufficient to connect 2 x 2.5kw indoor units to despite the fact 2 x 2.5kw = 5kw.
 Sometimes a more powerful Kw compressor can be used but this may have more connections than you need.
 For instance, you could purchase a 7kw 3-1 Multi split and only connect 2 x 3.5kw to it.
-This leaves you one free connection to the compressor should you ever need it but performance would be lower when three are connected as yo are using the full 7kw when 2 x 3.5kw are connected.
+This leaves you one free connection to the compressor should you ever need it but performance would be lower when three are connected as you are using the full 7kw when 2 x 3.5kw are connected.